-Medicine Why this is important St John's Wort (herbal remedy used to treat depression) Do not use this medicine as it reduces levels of Delstrigo in the body, stopping it from working.
-Anti-seizure medicines e.g. carbamazepine, phenytoin Some anti-seizure medications can reduce the levels of Delstrigo in your body.
-These medicines should not be taken together, please speak to your clinic team.
-Anti-TB drugs: Rifampicin & rifabutin Do not use this medicine as it reduces levels of Biktarvy in the body, stopping it from working.
-Please ensure your doctor is aware you are on Biktarvy before they prescribe anti-TB medicines.
-Immunosuppressant medicines: Tacrolimus and sirolimus Delstrigo could reduce the amount of tacrolimus or sirolimus in your body.
+Medicine Why this is important St John's Wort (herbal remedy used to treat depression) Anti-TB drugs: Rifampicin & rifabutin Anti-seizure medicines e.g. carbamazepine, phenytoin (carbamazepine is also sometimes used to treat pain) These medicines reduce levels of Delstrigo in the body, stopping it from working.
+Please ensure your doctor is aware you are on Delstrigo before they prescribe these medicines.
+Treatment for prostate cancer: Enzalutamide Immunosuppressant medicines: Tacrolimus and sirolimus Delstrigo could reduce the amount of tacrolimus or sirolimus in your body.
 If you start Delstrigo, make sure your clinic team are aware, the team who manage your immunosuppressant should monitor your tacrolimus or sirolimus drug levels.
-Treatment for prostate cancer: Enzalutamide Do not use this medicine as it reduces levels of Delstrigo in the body, stopping it from working.
-Please ensure your doctor is aware you are on Delstrigo before they prescribe enzalutamide.